Olympian Hiawatha: Legacy

 Between 1971 and 1979 Amtrak operated the North Coast Hiawatha, a thrice-weekly train that used the Milwaukee's Chicago-Milwaukee-Minneapolis mainline and the Northern Pacific route west of Minneapolis.
 The train's name was an amalgam of North Coast Limited and Olympian Hiawatha.

 Deferred maintenance forced the Milwaukee Road to abandon its electrification in 1974.
 Facing bankruptcy, the Milwaukee Road abandoned its "Puget Sound extension" in 1980, eliminating much of the route of the Olympian Hiawatha.
 Several sections of the route are now part of the National Forest and state rails-to-trails programs including the most scenic section through the Bitterroot Mountains.

-Major parts of Olympians route were acquired by the Soo Line Railroad (now Canadian Pacific Railway), and by the Burlington Northern Railroad (now BNSF Railway).
-The former Milwaukee Road (now Canadian Pacific) mainline from Chicago to St. Paul, Minnesota continues to see high passenger ridership on Amtrak's Chicago-Milwaukee Hiawatha Service and Chicago-Minneapolis-Pacific Northwest Empire Builder.
+Major parts of Olympians route were acquired by the Soo Line Railroad (now a subsidiary of Canadian Pacific Kansas City), and by the Burlington Northern Railroad (now BNSF Railway).
+The former Milwaukee Road (now Canadian Pacific) mainline from Chicago to St. Paul, Minnesota, continues to see high passenger ridership on Amtrak's Chicago-Milwaukee Hiawatha and Chicago-Minneapolis-Pacific Northwest Empire Builder.

 Several scenic sections of the route of the Olympian Hiawatha have become public trails and park land.
 These include the "Route of the Hiawatha" in the Bitterroot Mountains of Idaho, the "Route of the Olympian" along Montana's St. Regis River and Iron Horse State Park in Washington's Snoqualmie Pass.